What is a Dental Implant?

 Implant-supported replacement teeth look, feel and function like natural teeth.

-Dental implants may also be used to support and retain dentures.
-Dental implants
+Implants may also be used to support and retain dentures.
+Implants

 are a proven restorative option with a long clinical history.
-Dental implants preserve
+Implants preserve

 the integrity of the facial structure and reduce the inconvenience associated with